 For example, Thailand’s new Transfer Pricing laws allow for 60 days to produce Transfer Pricing documentation once requested.
 If 60 days is too tight, you can request a further 60-day extension, and if it’s the first time the revenue department has requested Transfer Pricing documents from your company, a third 60 day extension is also possible.
 That gives first-timers a charitable 180 days to get their paperwork in order.

-That said, Thailand’s tax authorities require local benchmarking for establishing whether your Transfer Pricing rates upholds the Arm’s Length Principle.
+That said, Thailand’s tax authorities require local benchmarking for establishing whether your Transfer Pricing rates uphold the Arm’s Length Principle.
 That means you’ll need to keep a close eye on local market rates.

 Additionally, the Thai tax authority’s statute of limitations extends for a full 5 years, requiring businesses to maintain extensive long term transaction records to avoid penalties and fees.